 < Table 1 >

-As shown in table 1, there are many different possibilities of facets forming the domains.
-However, there is still a degree of overlap on the facets covered by the different instruments.
+As shown in table 1, there are different possibilities of facets forming the domains.
+However, there is still a degree of overlap between the facets covered by the different instruments.
 Soto and John (2009) inspected the convergences between the NEO-PI-R and the first version of the BFI, suggesting that two constructs per domain were measured at the facet level by both inventories.
 The constructs defined by Soto and John (2009) were: Assertiveness and Activity for Extraversion; Altruism and Compliance for Agreeableness; Order and Self-Discipline for Conscientiousness; Anxiety and Depression for Neuroticism; and Aesthetics and Ideas for Openness.
-The convergence holds for the four instruments listed in table 1, as these ten constructs are covered within the facets for every instrument.
-Some of the constructs are explicitly covered at the facet level (e.g. Anxiety); meanwhile others are mainly covered though the four instruments, although sometimes implicitly (e.g. Liveliness in HEXACO resembles the “core” construct Activity, present in all other instruments).
+The convergence holds for the four instruments listed in Table 1, as these ten constructs are covered within the facets for every instrument.
+Some of the constructs are explicitly covered at the facet level (e.g. Anxiety); meanwhile others are mainly covered by the four instruments, although sometimes implicitly (e.g. Liveliness in HEXACO resembles the “core” construct Activity, present in all other instruments).
 The reverse is not always true, not every facet within the four instruments is covered by the constructs proposed by Soto and John (2009).
 As an example we find Self-Consciousness, a Neuroticism facet defined by the NEO-PI-R and the IPIP-NEO-120, which is clearly tapping at a construct different from Anxiety or Depression.

 The nomological network commonly assumed in Big Five questionnaires is drawn from nuances through facets to domains, from more specific to more general.
-Relying in domains to explain and predict behavior can benefit from ease of interpretability.
-However, optimal predictions for specific contexts can be enhanced if a more specific set of traits is used.
+Relying on domains to explain and predict behavior can benefit from ease of interpretability.
+However, predictions for specific contexts can be enhanced if a more specific set of traits is used.
 On the other hand, using nuances to predict behavior might yield even stronger predictive ability (Seeboth & Mõttus, 2018), but as the number of predictors grows the interpretations become more complex.
 Facets are on a middle ground between nuances and domains, in a compromise between specificity and sensitivity in the bandwidth-fidelity dilemma.
 This narrow aggregation both satisfies the specificity of predictions to concrete situations and environments and also enhances the ease of interpretability when summarizing individual personality characteristics.

-Furthermore, there is a large corpus of research which points towards facets as important criterion predictors showing incremental validity to domains.
-For academic achievement, Paunonen and Ashton (2001) showed that the facets achievement motivation and intellectual curiosity increased the variance accounted for by college students’ grades, above and beyond its respective dimensions: Conscientiousness and Openness to experience.
+Furthermore, there is a large corpus of research which points towards facets as important life outcome predictors showing incremental validity to domains.
+For academic achievement, Paunonen and Ashton (2001) showed that the facets achievement motivation and intellectual curiosity increased the variance accounted for in college students’ grades, above and beyond its respective dimensions: Conscientiousness and Openness to experience.
 Similarly, Lounsbury et al. (2002) provided evidence regarding the facets work drive and aggression, which added an extra 12% of explained variance over the Big Five domains on 10th grade students’ GPA.
-Ziegler, Danay, Schölmerich, and Bühner (2010) showed that better performance in college grades was associated with low gregariousness, excitement seeking and order as well as high activity, openness to ideas and openness to values.
+Ziegler, Danay, Schölmerich, and Bühner (2010) showed that better college grades were associated with low gregariousness, excitement seeking, and order as well as high activity, openness to ideas. and openness to values.
 Often different facets within the same domain can have effects in opposite directions, partially canceling out the predictive ability when only paying attention to the domain score.
 This is the case for Openness to ideas vs. Openness to fantasy, as the former is related positively to academic achievement whereas the latter is related negatively (Ziegler et al., 2014), resulting in a potential masking effect on the ability of Openness predicting the academic achievement.